Dell Precision WorkStation 670 cannot start up suddenly, which is showing the BIOS error.

 If the Dell Diagnostics is running, allow the testing to complete.

-If the computer does not boot, contact Dell for technical assistance.
+If the computer does not boot, contact Dell <ADMIN NOTE: Broken link has been removed from this post by Dell>. for technical assistance.

 A power supply or system board failure has occurred.